 During this stressful time, you might have more anxiety about your health and the health of your family.
 Pay attention to your mental health.
 Reach out to family and friends for support while taking precautions to reduce your risk of infection with the COVID-19 virus.

 If you experience severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life shortly after childbirth, you might have postpartum depression.
-Contact your health care provider if you think you might be depressed, especially if your symptoms don't fade on their own, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.
+Contact your health care provider if you think you might be depressed.
+For example, if your symptoms don't fade on their own, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.

 Research suggests that breast milk isn't likely to spread the COVID-19 virus to babies.
-The bigger concern is whether an infected mother can transmit the virus to the baby through respiratory droplets during breast-feeding.
+The bigger concern is whether an infected mother can spread the virus to the baby through respiratory droplets during breastfeeding.

-If you have COVID-19 or are waiting for test results due to symptoms, take steps to avoid spreading the virus to your baby.
-This includes washing your hands before touching your baby and, if possible, wearing a face mask during breast-feeding.
+If you have COVID-19, take steps to avoid spreading the virus to your baby.
+Wash your hands before breastfeeding and wear a well-fitting face mask during breastfeeding and whenever you are within 6 feet of your baby.
 If you're pumping breast milk, wash your hands before touching any pump or bottle parts and follow recommendations for proper pump cleaning.
 If possible, have someone who is well give the baby the expressed breast milk.

 COVID-19 vaccines during pregnancy and breastfeeding